 Both cupped and uncupped bats have their advantages and are used by players based on personal preference and playing style.
 Cupping reduces the bat's weight at the end, potentially allowing for quicker swings, while uncupped bats provide different weight distribution and potentially more power through the swing.

 The basic advantages of having a cupped end on a wooden baseball bat are:

-- Improves overall balance
+- Improved overall balance

-- Increases exit velocity
+- Increased exit velocity

 - Allows for a harder piece of wood during construction

-- Increases swing speed
+- Potential for increased swing speed

 A common misconception is that cupping a wood baseball bat will make the bat weaker or more susceptible to cracking or splintering.
 But, that's not true.
 The main advantage of having a cupped end on a wood baseball bat is that it allows a manufacturer, such as Louisville Slugger or Marucci, to use a more dense piece of wood during construction.

 Why is a dense piece of wood an advantage for bats?